brainbolt/books/all/rich_dad_poor_dad.md

 2. Robert believes that many people miss out simply because they have debilitating self-doubt and are afraid of taking risks.
 3. Financial intelligence provides more options.
 Luck is created.
 4. Hanging on to old ideas can be dangerous.
 Be nimble and ready to adapt to change.
-4. Large amounts of money can be turned into large amounts with smart, timely investments
+4. Small amounts of money can be turned into large amounts with smart, timely investments
-5. Markets go up and down, investements come and go.
+5. Markets go up and down, investments come and go.
 There are always opportunities to be discovered.
 6. There are two kinds of investors - those who prefer "packaged" investments offered by others, and those who prefer to create their own, also known as professional investors.
 Being the latter requires three main skills:
-    1. Identifying oportunities that others have missed
+    1. Identifying opportunities that others have missed
     2. Raising money
     3. Surrounding yourself with smart people who can help you
 7. There is always risk - it's just a matter of learning to manage it rather than avoiding it